shipmonk-rnd/phpstan-rules/README.md

 PHPStan even adds tip about `match` in those cases since `1.10.11`.
 For those reasons, this rule detects any always-true/false enum comparisons and forces you to rewrite it to `match ($enum)`.

+Since PHPStan [1.10.34](https://github.com/phpstan/phpstan-src/commit/fc7c0283176e5dc3867ade26ac835ee7f52599a9), the behaviour is much better as it does not report error on the last elseif in case that it is followed by else with thrown exception.
+Such case raises exception in your tests if you add new enum case, but it is [still silent in PHPStan](https://phpstan.org/r/a4fdc0ab-5d1e-4f38-80ab-8da2e71a6205).
+This leaves space for error being deployed to production.
+So we still believe this rule makes sense even in latest PHPStan.

 ### enforceIteratorToArrayPreserveKeys
 - Enforces presence of second parameter in [iterator_to_array](https://www.php.net/manual/en/function.iterator-to-array.php) call (`$preserve_keys`) as the default value `true` is generally dangerous (risk of data loss / failure)